Stepping Into the Unknown With Courage

 Courage Isn’t Built, It’s Borrowed

 Think about your next professional leap, maybe it’s leading a new team, pitching an idea, or navigating a company reorg.
 You don’t need to pretend you’re fearless.
-You need to remember that courage is not the absence of fear; it’s the decision to move forward anyway because you’re not moving alone.
+You need to remember that courage isn’t the absence of fear; it’s the decision to move forward anyway because you’re not moving alone.

 That distinction changes everything.
+It's changed everything for me.

 Encouragement Done Right